influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-security.md

 #### Configure Chronograf to use any OAuth 2.0 provider

-Chronograf can be configured to work with any OAuth 2.0 provider, including those defined above, by using the Generic configuration options below.
+Chronograf can be configured to work with any OAuth 2.0 provider, including those defined above, by using the generic configuration options below.
 Additionally, the generic provider implements OpenID Connect (OIDC) as implemented by Active Directory Federation Services (AD FS).

-Depending on your OAuth 2.0 provider, many or all of the following environment variables (or corresponding command line options) are required by Chronograf when using the Generic configuration:
+When using the generic configuration, some or all of the following environment variables (or corresponding command line options) are required (depending on your OAuth 2.0 provider):

 * `GENERIC_CLIENT_ID`: Application client [identifier](https://tools.ietf.org/html/rfc6749#section-2.2) issued by the provider
 * `GENERIC_CLIENT_SECRET`: Application client [secret](https://tools.ietf.org/html/rfc6749#section-2.3.1) issued by the provider
 * `GENERIC_AUTH_URL`: Provider's authorization [endpoint](https://tools.ietf.org/html/rfc6749#section-3.1) URL
 * `GENERIC_TOKEN_URL`: Provider's token [endpoint](https://tools.ietf.org/html/rfc6749#section-3.2) URL used by the Chronograf client to obtain an access token
 * `USE_ID_TOKEN`: Enable OpenID [id_token](https://openid.net/specs/openid-connect-core-1_0.html#rfc.section.3.1.3.3) processing
-* `JWKS_URL`: OAuth 2.0 provider's jwks [endpoint](https://tools.ietf.org/html/rfc7517#section-4.7) is used by the client to validate RSA signatures
+* `JWKS_URL`: OAuth 2.0 provider's JWKS [endpoint](https://tools.ietf.org/html/rfc7517#section-4.7) is used by the client to validate RSA signatures
 * `GENERIC_API_URL`: Provider's [OpenID UserInfo endpoint](https://connect2id.com/products/server/docs/api/userinfo)] URL used by Chronograf to request user data
 * `GENERIC_API_KEY`: JSON lookup key for [OpenID UserInfo](https://connect2id.com/products/server/docs/api/userinfo)] (known to be required for Microsoft Azure, with the value `userPrincipalName`)
 * `GENERIC_SCOPES`: [Scopes](https://tools.ietf.org/html/rfc6749#section-3.3) of user data required for your instance of Chronograf, such as user email and OAuth provider organization